martijnweyburg/VWE.My/README.md

   the appsettings.json file.
   Project: VWE.My.Web

-GETTING ALL VEHICLES:
+GETTING ALL VEHICLES REST CALL:
   - Paging returns a maximum of 10 records per call
     That means: if you fill in 12 pages, it will only return 10 pages.

-IN CASE OF UPDATING VEHICLES:
+UPDATING VEHICLES REST CALL:
   You can update the color and the construction year of the vehicle.
-  The construction must be between 1885 and the current year.
+  The construction year must be between 1885 and the current year.
   That means: 1885 is not allowed and the current year is also not allowed.
-  For update I used the year as input (not an entire date).
-This means that the updated vehicle date will contain a new year, but still the old month and the old day.
+  For updating the construction date I used the year as input (not an entire date).
+This means that the updated vehicle date will contain a new year, but still contains the old   month and the old day.
-      Update 2020-11-01 with 2015 as year will become 2015-11-01
+  For instance: Update 2020-11-01 with 2015 as year will become 2015-11-01

   UNIT Testing:
   This app contains a unittest project.
   VWE.My.Tests
+  I've mocked the repository objects, so we don't have a database dependency in our unittests.

   Technical details:
   This app uses: